Every night, February 3rd through April 7th, Universal Studios Orlando celebrates Mardi Gras.

 The Fun Starts Early

 Mardi Gras at Universal Studios starts prior to the parade at the French Quarter Courtyard, where guests can enjoy authentic New Orleans bands and amazing food, such as jambalaya, gumbo, and beignets.
 On select nights you can also enjoy free Mardi Gras concerts.
-When I visited, Olivia Newton John was the star of the night.

 Prior to the parade, performers from each float mingle with guests at the French Quarter Courtyard.